natanimmekonnen/EducationalQuizWebsite/README.md

 Welcome to the **Educational Quiz Website**, a platform designed to challenge and enhance your knowledge across various subjects.
 Whether you're preparing for exams or just looking to test your skills, this website offers a user-friendly interface and engaging quiz experiences.

+You can Find The source code of the project on the Main branch
 ---

 ## 🚀 Getting Started